Discrete Inclusions of C*-algebras: Preliminaries

-\begin{ex} \cite[Example 5.35]{JP17} Tannaka-Krein duality tells us that a discrete quantum group $\bbG$ can be reconstructed from an associated UTC denoted by $\Rep(\bbG)$ together with a concrete realization of this category on Hilbert spaces; i.e. a \emph{fiber functor} $\Rep(\bbG)\to \fdHilb.$ (c.f. \cite{MR3121622}).
-(Recall that dimension preserving fiber functors correspond with Kac-type discrete quantum groups.)
-Notice that each of these fiber functors equips $\Hilb$ with the structure of a $\Rep(\bbG)$-module category and under the aforementioned correspondence yields a W*-algebra object in $\Vec(\Rep(\bbG)).$ In particular, in \cite{MR3420332}, the authors studied in detail the case of ${\mathsf SU}_q(2)$ and classified all its fiber functors in terms of \emph{fair and balanced graphs}.
-This means it is possible to obtain families of concrete W*-algebra objects from combinatorial data! \end{ex}
+\begin{ex} \cite[Example 5.35]{JP17} Tannaka-Krein duality tells us that a compact quantum group $\bbG$ can be reconstructed from an associated UTC denoted by $\Rep(\bbG)$ together with a \emph{fiber functor} $\Rep(\bbG)\to \fdHilb.$ Each of these fiber functors equips $\Hilb$ with the structure of a $\Rep(\bbG)$-module category and under the aforementioned correspondence yields a W*-algebra object in $\Vec(\Rep(\bbG)).$ When ${\mathsf SU}_q(2)$, all fiber functors were classified in \cite{MR3420332}, in terms of \emph{fair and balanced graphs}. \end{ex}